 David has a BS degree in physics from Harvey Mudd College, and a JD degree from the University of Chicago.
 David has three years of experience working in various staff offices in Congress and state legislatures in both committee and personal offices.
 He has five years of experience as a full-stack web programmer.
 He gained experience working in government technology at the Consumer Financial Protection Bureau.
 He gained a detailed knowledge of codification and legal publishing through the Free Law Innovation Fellowship with the District of Columbia.

-Leonard is the principal founder, and currently the Chairman of the Board of Directors, of Alexion Pharmaceuticals.
+Leonard is the principal founder, and former Chief Executive Officer and Chairman of the Board of Alexion Pharmaceuticals.
 Under his continuous leadership from 1992, when he started the firm, through 2015 as Chief Executive Officer, the firm became a fast-growing and profitable global biopharmaceutical company.
 He has been a director of numerous non-profit organizations advocating for scientific innovation, as well as a leader in education and innovation as a member of the Brown University Technology Partnerships Advisory Committee and the Entrepreneurship Advisory Board of the École Polytechnique in Paris, France.
 Leonard has held leadership positions in economic policy and municipal finance as a member of the Woodbridge Board of Finance, Connecticut Governor’s Council on Economic Competitiveness and Technology, Connecticut Governor’s High Technology Cluster Task Force, and the Connecticut Task Force on Agricultural Technology.

 Derek has a BS degree in computer science from Washington University in St. Louis and a JD degree from the University of Chicago.
 From 2010 to 2013 he was the Digital Projects Officer at Transparency International Georgia in Tbilisi, where he planned and executed the organization’s transformation into a regional leader in the use of technology to promote governmental transparency.
 Derek has over seven years of experience as a full stack developer, and three years of experience at Azavea developing software for local governments.